 (7) The place specified for production may be the Court or the address of any person authorised to take evidence in the proceeding as permitted by the Court.

-(8) A subpoena must specify the last date for service of the subpoena, being a date not earlier than —
+(8) The last date for service of a subpoena —

-(a) 5 days; or
+(a) is the date falling 5 days before the earliest date on which the addressee is required to comply with the subpoena or an earlier or later date fixed by the court; and

-(b) any shorter or longer period as ordered by the Court and specified in the subpoena,
+(b) must be specified in the subpoena.

-before the date specified in the subpoena for compliance with it.

 (9) If the addressee is a corporation, the corporation must comply with the subpoena by its appropriate or proper officer.

 [Rule 3 inserted in Gazette 21 Feb 2007 p.
-541-2.]
+541-2; amended in Gazette 22 Feb 2008 p.
+636-7.]

 4. Setting aside or other relief